wyattscarpenter/carpogram/README.md

 ## random notes

+possibly include the left comma and straight comma? perhaps also the Chinese list comma (diagonal comma? backslash comma?)

 abbreviation mark similar but not identical to a period. interpunct makes it in, probably not word separator middle dot though. combiner that combines the next two.

 cool s ( https://en.wikipedia.org/wiki/Cool_S )